CCI-MOC/hil/docs/network-drivers.md

 It accepts interface names the same way they would be accepted in the console of the switch, ex. ``1/3``.

+When a port is registered, ensure that it is turned off (otherwise it might be sitting on a default native vlan).
+HIL will then take care of turning on/off the port.

 ### Using multiple switches